JaechanAn/hashtable/README.md

 Like other optimistic policies, try the operation without locking assuming that conflicts are rare.
 Then, resolve conflicts when they do occur during a validation phase.

+Example of delete
+1. Traverse without locks
+2. Lock the consecutive nodes, predecessor, and the node to remove.
+3. Check if the predecessor is still reachable from the head. (making sure that it wasn't removed before acquiring the lock)
+4. Check if the node to delete is still pointed by the predecessor.
+5. Remove the node and release locks.

 ## Evaluation

 ### Naive Approach